saescott/Bedmaking/README.md

 Returning the pillow to its optimal location upon wake-up can be the most crucial component of an effortless return to the arms of Morpheus the following evening.
 To return the pillow:
 1. Grab hold of both sides of the pillow.
 2. Lift the pillow off the bed.
-	*Pushing or sliding the pillow mar result in pillowcase creases*
+	*Pushing or sliding the pillow may result in pillowcase creases*
 3. Place the pillow at the exact spot that is preferred upon evening bed re-entry.

 ### Duvet